JingMatrix/ChromeXt/README.md

 use multiple scripts of normal sizes instead of a giant script, and avoid using \` in the code.
 ```

+When using Google Pay, it is better to disable this module first.

 ## Bonus

 ### Solution of system gesture conflicts